oasis-tcs/idpf-specification/idpf_specification.md

 - Just failure response.
 This needs to be enabled by setting an appropriate virtchannel flag in the virtchannel Descriptor.
 - Fence.
 This needs to be enabled by setting an appropriate virtchannel flag in the virtchannel Descriptor.
 Upon setting this flag on a request from the driver to the CP, CP responds to this particular request after the CP checks all other previous requests from the Interface on this mailbox where completed successfully or otherwise.

-- Capability and Data structures (WIP)
+- Capability and Data structures

-- Configuration (WIP)
+- Configuration

-- Driver Configuration and Runtime flow (WIP)
+- Driver Configuration and Runtime flow

-- Device and Control Plane Behavioral Model (WIP)
+- Device and Control Plane Behavioral Model

 ## RDMA Capability